Skip to main content

 How Quickly It Works

-• Faster than other immunotherapies
+• Faster than many immunotherapies

-• Some improvement within days
+• Some patients improve within days

-• Maximum effect after completing course
+• Maximum effect is usually judged after completing the course

 How Long It Lasts